 Suggested citation: Hartley, Daniel A., Nikhil Kaza, and T. William Lester, 2015.
 "Are America's Inner Cities Competitive?
-Evidence from the 2000s," Federal Reserve Bank of Cleveland, working paper no 15-03.
+Evidence from the 2000s," Federal Reserve Bank of Cleveland, working paper no 15-03R.

-Daniel A. Hartley is at the Federal Reserve Bank of Cleveland (daniel.hartley@clev.frb.org); Nikhil Kaza is at the University of North Carolina, Chapel Hill (kaza@unc.edu); and T. William Lester is at the University of North Carolina, Chapel Hill (twlester@unc.edu).
+Daniel A. Hartley is at the Federal Reserve Bank of Chicago (daniel.a.hartley@ chi.frb.org); Nikhil Kaza is at the University of North Carolina, Chapel Hill (nkaza@unc.edu); and T. William Lester is at the University of North Carolina, Chapel Hill (twlester@unc.edu).
 The authors extend special thanks for excellent research assistance to Daniel Kolliner.